rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 The Lego Speed Controller can be powered by the Lego Battery Box or by an external 9Vdc power adapter.
 On AliExpress you can buy the PF connector and wire to make a DIY Lego PF connection cable to the Lego Battery Box.
-When assembling the PF cable, remove the C1 and C2 contacts from the Bottom part of the connector so that this connector can be used to connect both the battery box and the Lego PF-motor
+When assembling the PF cable, remove the C1 and C2 contacts from the Bottom part of the connector so that this connector can be used to connect both the battery box and the Lego PF-motor as well.
 ![Image](https://github.com/user-attachments/assets/0d40d8c7-a8f0-4172-9ac3-674145432b49)